taylorconor/Attempy/README.md

 A number of supporting packages are required before installation.
 These can be installed by running:
 <pre>
 sudo apt-get update
-sudo apt-get install build-essential git tcl-dev flex bison byacc check expect ncurses-dev libreadline-dev libxml2-dev python-pip nodejs libxslt-dev python-dev python-virtualenv
+sudo apt-get install build-essential git tcl-dev flex bison byacc check expect ncurses-dev libreadline-dev libxml2-dev python-pip nodejs libxslt-dev python-dev python-virtualenv happy alex ghc
 </pre>

 ##Installation instructions
 1. Execute the makefile by running `make` in the project's root directory.
-2. Start Attempy by running: `venv/bin/python runserver.py`.
+2. Start Attempy by running: `venv/bin/python2.7 runserver.py`.
 3. The web application can then be accessed at `lvh.me:5000`.

 Note: If the application is not accessed on the domain lvh.me on port 5000, social authentication will not function